dpzhang/NetHOPs/README.md

 ## About this repository

-This repository contains all supplemental materials for the IEEE VIS 2021 paper.
-If interested, check out the Medium post [here](https://medium.com/multiple-views-visualization-research-explained/what-is-graph-uncertainty-and-how-can-analysts-visualize-probabilistic-graphs-5f0d91eed37a).
+This repository contains supplemental materials for our IEEE VIS 2021 paper.
+For a high-level summary, see our Medium post [here](https://medium.com/multiple-views-visualization-research-explained/what-is-graph-uncertainty-and-how-can-analysts-visualize-probabilistic-graphs-5f0d91eed37a).

 ## Content